INTRODUCTION

 Requirements:

-• Given a water safety and navigation induction by a Qualified Coach, CRSA or TRRC
+● Given a water safety and navigation induction by a Qualified Coach or CRSA

-– Work out which way the river is flowing and be aware of how this
+● Work out which way the river is flowing and be aware of how this affects navigation

-– Has the physical and technical skills required to manoeuvre and
+● Has the physical and technical skills required to manoeuvre and control the boat

 WHO IS COVERED AND WHAT YOU NEED TO KNOW

-Beginners can move up to Intermediate once they have undergone a full navigation briefing, passed a written multiple choice or verbal test given by an appropriate person or squad organiser and been observed at least three times by a coach.
+Beginners can move up to Intermediate once they have filed the online self-certification form, passed the online test, and been signed off by a member of the Rowing Sub-Committee.
 New rowers are expected to have rowed a full season before moving up.

-All new club members that have at least two years rowing/coxing experience (at competition level) can pre qualify as intermediate once their competence and Tideway knowledge has been verified by an appropriate person.
+All new club members that have at least two years rowing/coxing experience can pre-qualify as intermediate once their competence and Tideway knowledge has been verified by an appropriate person.

 LRC LEVELS/ PERMISSIONS